TheMarco77/PracticeFilePathsHTML/README.md

 # TeamTreeHouse FrontEnd Web Developer | Practice HTML File Paths |

 * This project is by TeamTreeHouse and it's a Workshop.
-It is presented at the end of every sections as an optional practice workshop.
+It's presented at the end of every sections as an optional practice workshop.
 I worked this workshop on their editor AKA "workspace" and did it on a local copy as well, so I can also commit to GitHub and have extra practice and give myself the opportunity to continue to use git form the command line and have activity on my GitHub account.

 **Timeline for index.html:**<br>